darklang/dark/CODING-GUIDE.md

 - use `print` instead of `Console.WriteLine` or similar, the latter deadlocks

-- ensure that `try` do not have a `uply` in the body unless you know what you are doing and provide a comment.
-Typically, the `uply` should be on the outside, which causes the compiler to compile the `try` into a version which supports Tasks.
-  Otherwise, it won't catch an exception thrown within the `uply`.
+- ensure that `try` do not have a `uply`/`task` in the body unless you know what you are doing and provide a comment.
+Typically, the `uply`/`task` should be on the outside, which causes the compiler to compile the `try` into a version which supports Tasks.
+Otherwise, it won't catch an exception thrown within the `uply`/`task`.

 - you can only use Tasks (aka `Ply`) once.
 Using it a second time is undefined.